Chandra Imaging of the Western Hotspot in the Radio Galaxy Pictor A: Image Deconvolution and Variability Analysis: Discussion: Results of the Analysis

-In Figure\,\ref{fig:comparison}, we show the X-ray image of the hotspot resulting from merging all the analyzed {\it Chandra} ObsIDs (left panel), and the deconvolved exposure-corrected image at 0.5\,px resolution for the ObsID 3090 (right panel).
-As shown, merging all the available ObsIDs one significantly improves the photon statistics, but at the same time blurs the image due to different shapes of the PSFs superimposed.
-The offset between the X-ray and radio intensity peaks can, however, still be observed on the merged image \citep[see][]{H16}, although the X-ray structure of the hotspot is no longer resolved into the jet and the perpendicular Mach disk.
+In Figure\,\ref{fig:comparison}, we show the X-ray image of the hotspot resulting from merging all the analyzed {\it Chandra} ObsIDs excluding ObsID\,14357 (left panel), and the deconvolved exposure-corrected image at 0.5\,px resolution for the ObsID 3090 (right panel).
+As shown, merging all the selected ObsIDs (aligned using the measured peak position of the hotspot) one significantly improves the photon statistics, but at the same time blurs the image due to different shapes of the PSFs superimposed.
+The offset between the X-ray and radio intensity peaks can, however, still be observed on the merged image \citep[see][]{H16}, although the X-ray structure of the hotspot is no longer resolved into the jet and the perpendicular Mach disk/conical shock.

 As the image deconvolution procedure should not affect the number of counts on the image, but only their distribution, we have additionally attempted to investigate the variability of the W hotspot by means of measuring the count rates on the obtained deconvolved (1\,px resolution) exposure-corrected maps of the target.
 In Figure\,\ref{fig:regions} we show the flux extraction regions defined for this purpose, including the circular ``hotspot total'' (HS) region with the 14\,px radius, the elliptical ``hotspot North'' (N) region with the major and minor axes of 8.5\,px and 6.5\,px, enclosing the main part of the hotspot, and finally the analogous elliptical ``hotspot South'' (S) region encompassing the Southern extension of the perpendicular filament (bar), which is pronounced clearly on the radio and optical maps, but only marginally on the {\it Chandra} images.